isai7710/darksaber-nvim/README.md

 # ![Mando with Darksaber](https://static0.gamerantimages.com/wordpress/wp-content/uploads/2023/02/the-darksaber-din-djarin-the-mandalorian-book-of-boba-star-wars-feature.jpeg)

 Hi, thanks for checking out my nvim config.
+At the moment it's a tangled but useful mess of plugins that I'm constantly tinkering with.
 I'm a beginner when it comes to Neovim and its configuration, but the journey has been incredibly instructional.
 I've found that writing down certain notes along with the config has helped me understand what's going on much better, so pardon the messy comments in every module that attempt to explain the codes functionality.
 Lots of comments are left from the kickstart.nvim's repository configuration (huge shout out to TJDevries, watch his [videos](https://www.youtube.com/@teej_dv) for more Neovim and Lua guides), but I added some more explanation here and there.
 If anything is uncertain, let me know.

 ### How I installed Neovim from source on my WSL 2 environment running Ubuntu